 What is the scheme’s level of support and duration?

 - The Collaboration Award can be used flexibly on activities directly relevant to supporting collaboration between the UK applicant, overseas co-applicant and their research groups.
-Requests can include: research expenses, travel and subsistence for the applicants or members of their team, salary for research assistance (note this must take account of FEC) and small pieces of equipment (no more than £10K per item).
+Requests can include: research expenses, travel and subsistence for the applicants or members of their team, contribution towards research assistance and small pieces of equipment (no more than £10,000 per item).

 What is the application process?